tmtanzeel/socialcoderapinodejs/README.md

 ## Sample usage

-You just have to make a GET request to this API with POSTMAN or directly from the terminal
+You just have to make a GET request to this API with POSTMAN or directly from the terminal using CURL command

     1. https://obscure-tundra-38074.herokuapp.com/api/articles
     2. https://obscure-tundra-38074.herokuapp.com/api/fetchback/{idOfArticle}